NICMx/rdap-server/demo-server.md

 ## Download

-You can download the demo server contained in a zip file from this [link](https://github.com/NICMx/releases/raw/master/RedDog/rdap-server-demo-1.0.zip).
+You can download the demo server from this [page](http://127.0.0.1:4000/demo-download.html).

 ## Running the demo